From the Fall/Winter 2018 Peddie Chronicle

 Jad Daley ’86 spent childhood summers and holidays at his family’s vacation house on a remote island in Maine.
 Accessible only by boat, the island was truly wild, dense with pine forests and ringed in craggy beaches, and Daley found a passion in exploring them.
 “My happiest days growing up were wandering these forests and coming out upon some remote rocky shoreline,” said Daley.
 “I felt like that was an experience everyone ought to be able to have in their lives.”

-Earlier this year Daley was named the president and CEO of American Forests, the first forest conservation organization in the United States.
-The organization has prioritized two issues: climate change and the role that forests can play in addressing it, and creating job opportunities in forest conservation in underserved areas.
+Daley is now the president and CEO of American Forests, the first forest conservation organization in the United States.
+The organization prioritizes two issues: climate change and the role that forests can play in addressing it, and creating job opportunities in forest conservation in underserved areas.
+For Earth Day 2019, Daley visited Peddie’s campus to speak to the student body about the role that youth activists can play in conservation.

 Daley credits Peddie with influencing his “flexible, problem-solving way of looking at the world.”